ebtisam12/Customer_Segmentation/README.md

 ## Data exploration and cleaning
 ### Data Cleaning
 In this section, I started by understanding the data and cleaned, prepared data for analysis by checked for missing values, and cleaned it as follows:
-- Drop the 'ID' column
+- Drop the `ID` column
-- Filled the 'Ever_Married' null values to 'Yes' with the High Spending_Score
+- Filled the `Ever_Married`' null values to 'Yes' with the High Spending_Score
-- Filled the 'Ever_Married' null values to 'Yes' with the Average Spending_Score
+- Filled the `Ever_Married` null values to 'Yes' with the Average Spending_Score
-- Filled the 'Graduated' null values to 'No' with age less than 23
+- Filled the `Graduated` null values to 'No' with age less than 23
-- Filled the 'Graduated' null values to 'Yes' with an age greater than 23
+- Filled the `Graduated` null values to 'Yes' with an age greater than 23
-- And for these three features 'Family_Size', 'Profession','Work_Experience' filled null values by the 'mode'
+- And for these three features `Family_Size`, `Profession`, `Work_Experience` filled null values by the 'mode'

 ### Data Visualizations
 In this section, l used seaborn plots.
 Histogram, pie and cat plots to visualization each of the data feature with the Segmentation(target)  column to understand easily how each feature relates to a target column